Jixoid/JixUI/README.md

 English =====>

 JixUI is a Lazarus package.

-BGRAControls and BGRABitmap must be installed before this package is installed!
-It is currently under the GPL license.
-The developers of this package:
- -Alforce(Abdulkadir AYDIN) | jixoid@gmail.com
+For any issues or suggestions, you can contact us at Jixoid@gmail.com.

+Before diving into the description, I would like to express my gratitude to the following individuals and projects:
+- First and foremost, BGRABitmapPack, which made this possible: https://github.com/bgrabitmap/BGRABitmapDelphi
+- BGRAControls, for providing simple touch interactions: https://github.com/bgrabitmap/bgracontrols
+- mbColorLib, for the color picker: https://github.com/nglthach/mbColorLib
+- And lastly, the Lazarus Forum: https://forum.lazarus.freepascal.org/index.php

+Now, let me mention that I have incorporated these packages into my own package, but the sole reason for doing so was to resolve dependency issues.
+Currently, JixUI has no external dependencies.
+If you wish to find these packages, you can locate them in the "Dependencies" folder.

+Alright, let's move on to the description.

-The main goal is to create and apply themes without any hassle, with almost zero code.
-Your task is to create a theme template.
-JixUI's task is to paint this template and apply it to the components.
-It's simple, when the ThemeName of the Component and Template match, it applies the theme to the component.
+The main purpose of JixUI is to make theme creation, application, and achieving a beautiful interface effortless.
+Your task is to create a theme template, customize it, and apply it to the components.
+JixUI handles the process of applying the theme to the components when the Component's ThemeName matches the Template's ThemeName.

-You can use the Preview branch for a newer version.
-However, there is a reason behind its existence.

-I'm still fairly new and I know there are errors.
-Updates will come, we will be glad if you report bugs.
+When it comes to design, rest assured that you can effortlessly create designs using the provided custom editors.
+Additionally, don't forget about the "IgnoreTempStyle" setting.
+If set to True, it will only apply the color and won't modify the styles.

+Currently, JixUI is still in its early stages, and I acknowledge that there may be some bugs.
+We appreciate it if you report any issues you encounter, as updates will be forthcoming.